mimblewimble/grin-rfcs/text/0000-compact-slates.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-### Slate Definition
+### Slate Definition - JSON

-Entries prefixed with `//` denote fields that may be omitted, as well as their default assumed values
+Entries prefixed with `//` denote fields that may be omitted, as well as their default assumed values. `#` denotes a comment for the purposes of illustration.

+Field ordering is canonical.

 ```
 {
+# These fields are always present
   "ver": "4:3",
+  "id": "mavTAjNm4NVztDwh4gdSrQ",
   "sta": "S1",

+# These fields may or may not be present
 //"num_parts: 2,
-  "id": "mavTAjNm4NVztDwh4gdSrQ",
+//"fee": "8000000",
 //"amt": "1000000000",
-//"fee": "8000000",
 //"lock_hgt": 0,
 //"ttl": null,

-//"coms": null,
+# Sigs is always present
   "sigs": [
     {
       "xs": "A5sKZUTyGG1FogzBtH8ZvGaVVOFFxusytVLN0rdpX2DE",